firesidefiction/firesidefiction.github.io/about.md

 Fireside pays 12.5 cents per word, with payment on completion of edits (which generally happen about a month before publication).
 We buy first world publication rights and six-month exclusivity, as well as the right to reprint the story once, non-exclusively, in a Fireside anthology.

+Fireside pays in U.S. dollars, and can send payments to most places in the world, using the recipient's preferred payout method (within reason).

 ### What we’re looking for

 The best way to get an idea of what we love is to read stories we’ve already published.
 In general though, Fireside loves great storytelling, meaning stories that go somewhere, that keep people reading to find out what happens next.